 We’ve been hearing a lot about cloud computing lately.
 Seems like just about anything you can tuck away into the clouds gets better, or so the story goes, since it allows everyone to access it from anywhere and harness the power of humongous databases full of useful information, among other benefits.
 Sure enough, the recent RSA conference had its fair share of hype on cloud computing and it has been mentioned to do everything from change security as we know it to solving the imminent swine flu pandemic.
-On the heels of RSA, a new “cloud antivirus” (AV) solution has been introduced which ha...

 How crazy is it that cybercriminals are designing malware to steal log-ins for our online game accounts?
 Are they really that valuable?
 I can understand wanting to steal my credit card or bank account number.
 I can understand wanting to steal my identity so they can open new credit accounts in my name and stick me with the bill.

 In the old days, practicing “safe Internet” meant staying in the good online neighborhoods so you didn’t get infected.
 Today, almost any website you visit could be a landmine leading you to having your system compromised.
 We all remember the quote from Austin Powers where Dr. Evil says “One MILLION dollars”.
 Now imagine a techie version of Dr. Evil, let’s call him “Dr. Drive-by” saying in that same tone “One MILLION websites compromised”.
 Drive-by download outbreaks can be measured in how many occurrences a particular domain name occurs in Google searches.